Vajalol/VUI/VUI_MASTER_PLAN.md

 - Must use existing module names exactly as specified
 - Enhancing existing modules rather than creating new ones

-## Current Focus: Module Standardization and Theme Integration
+## Current Focus: Theme Enhancement and Multi-Notification Support
-1. Standardizing all modules with consistent file structure and theme support
+1. Implementing all themes across modules with the standardized ThemeIntegration system
-2. Implementing ThemeIntegration.lua for each module to ensure unified theming across the addon suite
-3. Merging duplicate files and maintaining a one-file-per-purpose approach to improve code organization and reduce confusion
-4. Ensuring each module properly initializes its theme integration component
+2. Developing the custom theme editor for user-created themes
+3. Improving media management for better performance
+4. Implementing Multi-Notification Support to handle various notification types
+5. Enhancing user experience with smoother transitions and feedback

 ## Configuration Approach
 - Tabbed interface for better organization of settings